slsheldon/ssg-bid/content/02-Community/04-key-documents/en.md

 -----------------------

-Reporting templates and other key materials for project grantees are available here.

 ## Instructions: Self-assessment for data-holding institutions

 Grantees from the BID programme are expected to carry out self-assessments to assist with planning and monitoring progress.